German court convicts 97-year-old ex-secretary at Nazi camp

 In her closing statement, Furchner said she was sorry for what had happened and regretted that she had been at Stutthof at the time.

+Furchner appeared to follow the verdict attentively but didn’t show any obvious emotion.
+It wasn’t immediately clear whether she would appeal, though lawyer Wolf Molkentin said the defense team thinks the case presents “insurmountable doubts” as to her guilt.

+But presiding Judge Dominik Gross said it was “simply beyond all imagination” that Furchner didn’t notice the killings at Stutthof, German news agency dpa reported.
+He said she could see from her office the collection point where new prisoners had to wait after arrival, and the crematorium was in constant use in the fall of 1944, with smoke spreading across the camp.

-Furchner was tried in juvenile court because she was under 21 at the time of the alleged crimes.
+Furchner was tried in juvenile court because she was 18 and 19 at the time of the alleged crimes and the court couldn’t establish beyond a doubt her “maturity of mind” at the time of the alleged offenses.
+Gross nonetheless noted Tuesday that she could have resigned from her position at any time.

-The defendant tried to skip the start of her trial in September 2021 but was later picked up by police and placed in detention for several days.
+Furchner failed to appear for the start of her trial in September 2021, but police later picked her up and she was placed in detention for several days.

 Efraim Zuroff, the top Nazi hunter at the Simon Wiesenthal Center, said that “today’s verdict is the best that could be achieved, given the fact that she was tried in a juvenile court.”